fMercury/pasiona-assignment-sample/README.md

 Solution implemented:
-Administrators can run queries for any user or policy Ordinary users cannot access information from other users.
+Administrators can run queries for any user or policy.
+Ordinary users cannot access information from other users.
+If the URL is incorrect, the server automatically redirects to the dashboard corresponding to the type of user logged in or to the login page.
+To change user, you have to go to login site and enter different user information.
+User session data will be updated with the last token accessed.

 Endpoints: